lihing1994/Rendering-image/README.md

 The fourth: the direction vector that SpotLight is pointing to.<br />
 The fifth(optional): the color of the **SpotLight**.<br />

-**Note: The last boolean parameter is standing for if the lightsource being added is a SpotLightSource object or not.
+**Note: The last boolean parameter in addLightSource function is standing for if the light being added is a SpotLightSource object or not. **
-A SpotLight is inherited from LightSource.**

 ![Screen Shot 2021-01-29 at 3 01 36 AM](https://user-images.githubusercontent.com/25276186/106267326-54e72300-61de-11eb-82ab-04e47671dc71.png)
 <br /><br />